 The town had a dwelling of 5000, with most of them working in industries.
 They would return half-drunk while others fully dozed and create melodramatic scenes of their male chauvinism over their wives, the impact of which they would hardly feel on the street except for hard-hearted me.

 The restlessness in the restless night road and mannerism in which it exerts its existence especially over the bed behind the closed walls, was the entertainment for him, a drama in its wholesome.

 A night street has also its own life, “Inspiring and soul searching, a street of revelations and crowning muse”.
-The night is a transition of the soul, the crackling of cricket is musical, from far away night songbirds create an enigmatic charm as the sweet voices pierce through the different shades of blackness taking us simultaneously on the different planes.
-The barking of dogs is so insinuating, raising our consciousness to each act of disturbances that could create a nuisance.
+The night is a transition of the soul, the crackling of cricket is musical, and from far away night songbirds create an enigmatic charm as the sweet voices pierce through the different shades of blackness taking us simultaneously on different planes.
+The barking of dogs is so insinuating, raising our consciousness to each act of disturbance that could create a nuisance.
 And, of course, there is a life behind each door, without knocking on a single door or peeping through the window, Sahib would know what’s going on.

 Rodriguez was his colleague in a merchant business.
 At the end of the day, both would sit at “Rodriguez 402” to drink and discuss the day’s events.

 He reached at the edge to take a turn towards his home, but as soon he took right, he felt something, His eyes pondered here and there but despite emptiness and the dog scuffling at the outside yard of the Pundit’s house, there was no one.
 It was not the first time that he took this street at night but never had the same feeling, it was strange.
 He stood rocked for a while, twitched his eyebrows, and with a deep breath, continued to walk.